Variation in the size of the Photon Sphere and Black Hole Shadow in the Modified Gravity: Theory background

 \subsection{Geodesic and photon orbit}

-Einstein's general theory of relativity revolutionized our grasp of gravity, depicting it not as a force but as a curvature of spacetime.
+Einstein's general theory of relativity is most favorable theory for studying black hole \cite{bhlpage29122544}.
 Imagine spacetime as a flexible fabric; massive objects like stars and planets create indentations, and black holes represent points where the fabric is stretched into an infinitesimal point-a singularity.

-General theory of relativity is the most successful theory of universe.
-This theory explains many phenomena of the universe.
-We used Schwarzschild metric equation \eqref{EQ1} to calculate photon sphere
+We used Schwarzschild metric equation (\ref{EQ1}) to calculate photon sphere.

-Now we have calculated about the mathematical and geometrical expression of the photon sphere.
-Photons move around the massive object like black hole on the null geodesic i.e. $ds^2 = 0$ or $g_{\mu\nu}dx^\mu dx^\nu = 0$. \cite{texbook}
+Now, we have calculated the mathematical and geometrical expression of the photon sphere.
+The Photon moves around the massive object like black hole on the null geodesic i.e. $ds^2 = 0$ or $g_{\mu\nu}dx^\mu dx^\nu = 0$.

-Null geodesic equation in the equatorial plane is
+Null geodesic equation in the equatorial plane is \cite{Zeng:2021dlj}

-If we divide by the affine parameter $d\lambda$
+If we divide by the affine parameter $d\lambda$ \cite{Zeng:2021dlj}

-Above equation \eqref{EQ16} used to calculate the size of the photon sphere and effective potential.
+Above equation (\ref{EQ16}) used to calculate the size of the photon sphere and effective potential.